by Rachel Smith

 Lynne will be talking about corporate copywriting, how to identify possible clients, develop a niche to secure high-paying jobs and the types of rates you can command as a corporate content writer.
 Michelle will share how to get work in content marketing – the skills that are most highly sought after, plus what to charge.
 She’ll also reveal the differences between journalism and copywriting, how to quickly upskill, pricing copywriting projects and finding your copywriting niche.
 Bonus: hear also about UX writing and the curious new world of microcopy.

-Saturday, July 27 from 9am to 1pm Register your interest
+Saturday, July 27 from 9am to 1pm Buy tickets

 We’ve got an equally stellar line-up for our second masterclass, which is coming up at the end of July (tickets on sale next week).
 This event is all about what you can do to be front and centre as a freelancer – and land regular, ongoing work both online and offline.
 Our speakers include Jude Love from Journos Get Online, who’ll be talking about the anatomy of a good sales page, telling your story and how to review your site as a sales force rather than a portfolio.